-TCW petence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard All control complements with legislate requirements and meto ensign safety at sea, security protects the material control cont ative rements neasures sure of life ity and ction of Knowledge of international maritime law in international agreements and conventions: Responsibilities under the relevant requirements of • International Convention on Load Lines • International Convention for the Safety of Life at Sea, 1974 (SOLAS) • International Convention for the Prevention of Pollution from Ships (MARPOL) • Maritime Declarations of Health and Int'l Health Regulations • International Instruments Affecting the Safety of Ships, Passengers, Crew and Cargo • Methods and Aids to Prevent Pollution Knowledge of National legislation for implementing international agreements and conventions In an approved Leadership and Managerial Skills course, or when asked by a Qualified Assessor on a vessel powered by main propulsion machinery of 1,000 HP or more, the candidate describes the procedures for monitoring operations and maintenance to comply with legislative requirements; that potential non- compliance is promptly and fully identified; and that requirements for renewal and extension of certificates are acted upon to ensure continued validity of survey items and equipment The candidate identifies and describes compliance with domestic and international regulations, rules and conventions relative to safety, security and protection of the marine environment, including: 1.
+Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard All Monitor and control compliance with legislative requirements and measures to ensure safety of life at sea, security and protection of the marine environment Knowledge of international maritime law in international agreements and conventions: Responsibilities under the relevant requirements of International Convention on Load Lines International Convention for the Safety of Life at Sea, 1974 (SOLAS) International Convention for the Prevention of Pollution from Ships (MARPOL) Maritime Declarations of Health and Int'l Health Regulations International Instruments Affecting the Safety of Ships, Passengers, Crew and Cargo Methods and Aids to Prevent Pollution Knowledge of National legislation for implementing international agreements and conventions In an approved Leadership and Managerial Skills course, or when asked by a Qualified Assessor on a vessel powered by main propulsion machinery of 1,000 HP or more, the candidate describes the procedures for monitoring operations and maintenance to comply with legislative requirements; that potential non- compliance is promptly and fully identified; and that requirements for renewal and extension of certificates are acted upon to ensure continued validity of survey items and equipment The candidate identifies and describes compliance with domestic and international regulations, rules and conventions relative to safety, security and protection of the marine environment, including: 1.
 Vessel operations and maintenance procedures relative to compliance with legislative requirements for safety of life at sea, vessel security, and protection of the marine environment; 2.
 Procedures to identify and eliminate potential non-compliance in a timely and efficient manner; and 3.
 Certificates and survey items that require renewal and requirements for the continued validity of each.
 The candidate's description should include: 1.
 International Convention of Load Lines; 2.
 SOLAS; 3.
 MARPOL; 4.
 STCW; 5.
 Maritime Declarations of Health; 6.
 ISM Code; 7.
 OPA 90; 8.
 U. S. Code; and 9.
 Code of Federal Regulations

-Task STCW Competer Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard All Maintain safety and security of the vessel, crew and passengers and the operational condition of lifesaving, firefighting and other safety systems A thorough knowledge of life-saving appliance regulations (International Convention for the Safety of Life at Sea) Organization of fire and abandon ship drills Maintenance of operational condition of life-saving, firefighting and other safety systems Actions to be taken to protect and safeguard all persons on board in emergencies Actions to limit damage and salve the ship following fire, explosion, collision or grounding In an approved Leadership and Managerial Skills course, or when asked by a Qualified Assessor, or on a vessel powered by main propulsion machinery of 1,000 HP or more, the candidate describes the procedures for monitoring fire detection and safety systems and ensures that all alarms are detected promptly and acted upon in accordance with established emergency procedures.
+CCW petence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard All Mainta safety securing the vectors and the operate condital lifesay firefigure and ot safety system and ty of essel, and ngers he tional tion of ving, thting A thorough knowledge of life-saving appliance regulations (International Convention for the Safety of Life at Sea) Organization of fire and abandon ship drills Maintenance of operational condition of life-saving, firefighting and other safety systems Actions to be taken to protect and safeguard all persons on board in emergencies Actions to limit damage and salve the ship following fire, explosion, collision or grounding In an approved Leadership and Managerial Skills course, or when asked by a Qualified Assessor, or on a vessel powered by main propulsion machinery of 1,000 HP or more, the candidate describes the procedures for monitoring fire detection and safety systems and ensures that all alarms are detected promptly and acted upon in accordance with established emergency procedures.
 The candidate's description includes: Identification of all shipboard emergency procedures applicable to maintaining safety and security; Actions taken in response to fire detection and safety related alarms; Inspecting all lifesaving, fire fighting, and emergency response equipment for correct operation; and Maintenance and use of safety, security and life saving related equipment.
 Equipment described should include: Two way vhf radios; Survival craft engines and maintenance; Onboard training and drills; Emergency planning; Fire and smoke monitoring apparatus'; Alarm systems and equipment; Fixed CO2 and foam systems; Damage control equipment; and Firefighting equipment.